codatio/codat-docs/blog/230428-April-Features.md

 This month, our product and engineering teams have been working on expanding coverage across our existing integrations as well as introducing some exciting new features.

-Below you can see a demonstration from the engineers of the new functionality.
+In the following videos, Codat engineers demonstrate some of this new functionality.

 ## Assess: Enhanced Invoices Report